 - a) Student Membership.
 Students are typically recruited and selected by Office of the Dean of Students during the fall semester.
 Student members must participate in an initial orientation before they are eligible to serve as panelists in a hearing.
 Student members are expected to serve through one academic year (Fall to Spring).
 A student member may stay a panelist for unlimited number of terms. - b) Faculty and Professional Staff Membership.
-The faculty and staff employees shall be selected by the Office of the Dean of Students and confirmed by the Dean of Students.
+The Senate will elect faculty representatives.
+Staff employees shall be selected by the Office of the Dean of Students.
 These members must participate in an initial orientation before they are eligible to serve as panelists in a hearing.
 Faculty and staff employees are expected to serve a term for one calendar year (Fall to Summer).
-Additionally, they may serve for unlimited number of terms - c) Quorum.
+Additionally, they may serve for unlimited number of terms. - c) Quorum.
 To conduct a hearing for a student conduct case, a hearing panel composed of at least three but no more than five members of the CRB, including both faculty/staff and student representation. - d) Hearing Chairperson.
 The hearing shall be chaired by one member of the hearing panel designated in advance by the Office of The Dean of Students.
 The chairperson shall be a voting member of the Board.
 The Dean of Students, a Conduct Officer or designee will be present at all hearings as a non-voting Board Advisor to the hearing panel. - e) Hearings during Summer Session and Breaks.
 To ensure the functioning of the hearing panel during summer terms and at other times when regular classes are not in session, the Dean or designee may convene a CRB hearing with a minimum of three panelists chosen from the pool of the Conduct Review Board members who are available.
-Should a minimum of three panelists be unavailable from the CRB pool, the Dean of Students, Conduct Officer, or designee may select unappointed or unconfirmed faculty, professional employees, or students to serve. - f) Cases That Do Not Warrant Suspension.
-The Dean of Students or designated Conduct Officer may refer cases that do not warrant suspension or expulsion to CRB hearings.
-These cases may be complex in nature.
+Should a minimum of three panelists be unavailable from the CRB pool, the Dean of Students, Conduct Officer, or designee may select unappointed or unconfirmed faculty, professional employees, or students to serve.